bfidatadigipres/bfi-iiif-load-balancer/README.md

 ## License

-This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details
+This project is licensed under the MIT license - see the [`LICENSE`](LICENSE) file for details